INTERESTING FACTS ABOUT HURRICANES !!!

 The scientific name for a hurricane is a tropical cyclone.

 Hurricanes are called different names in different parts of the world.
-If these storm happen over the North Atlantic and Northeast Pacific oceans, they are called hurricanes.
+If they happen over the North Atlantic and Northeast Pacific oceans, they are called hurricanes.

 To be classified as a hurricane it must have sustained winds above 74 mph.
 As most hurricanes destroy measuring equipment it is difficult to know how fast the winds are in a hurricane, but most scientists believe that the fastest winds are around 300 km per hour, with some possibly reaching up to 600 km per hour.